What is the best way to tone your body? There are so many ways to tone your body with or without weights. How do I know which is the best way for me?

-I stumbled upon rock climbing and I find myself gravitate to it on my own without have to be in a group.
+I stumbled upon rock climbing and I find myself gravitating to it on my own without having to be in a group.
 I can climb alone or I can climb with others if I choose.
 There is something Zen about climbing that I can’t seem to explain.
 It is very addictive for me.

 One cool thing about climbing is that I meet really interesting and neat people who are friendly and easy to get along with.
-It has a alternative sociable culture of its own.
-The rock climbing lifestyle also compliments my love for being outdoor.
+It has an alternative sociable culture of its own.
+The rock climbing lifestyle also complements my love for being outdoors.

 I still run twice a week for four to five miles and I still do yoga in groups every now and then.
 Both of these exercises also help improve my climbing as well.
 I continue to find myself inspired to climb as often as I can at least three times a week.
 I have not been bored with climbing yet.